Padangbai

 The bottom is covered with soft Coral and bommies with hard Coral strewn in between and slopes down steeply to about 50 metres.

-At a depth of 30 metres are horizontal crevices where you might find large Stingrays, Nurse Sharks and Lobsters.
+At a depth of 30 metres are horizontal crevices where you might find large Stingrays, Nurse sharks and Lobsters.

 clearly visible from Candidasa.

-The islands can be reached by boat from Candidasa (5-15 min.) and Padangbai (10-25 min.).
+The islands can be reached by boat from Candidasa (5-15 minutes) and Padangbai (10-25 minutes).

 By boat from Padangbai the first island group to reach is Gili Mimpang followed by Gili Tepekong and the last in the row is Gili Biaha.

-By the local people the islands are also known as Batu Tiga (3 stones), Gili Kambing (Goat island) and Gili Likuan.
+By the local people the islands are also known as Batu Tiga (3 stones), Gili Kambing (Goat island)

 In areas battered by the currents the Coral growth is stunted, but still healthy and full of life.
 In the more sheltered areas the Corals can

-match those of Nusa Penida.
 Visibility around these islands is at its best from June until October!

 (normal temp. is 28°C) in a thermo cline!!